DarrelDev/DarrelDev/README.md

 ### Hi there, I'm Darrel! 👋
 #### *Aspiring Quant Developer & Energy Engineer*

 I am a High School student at **SMA Labschool Ciracas** with a strong focus on **Computational Finance** and **Renewable Energy**.
-I combine algorithms with physical hardware to solve real-world problems—from developing statistical trading engines to engineering hybrid micro-grid systems.
+I combine algorithms with physical hardware to solve real-world problems, from developing statistical trading engines to engineering hybrid micro-grid systems.

 ---